the1lab/1lab/src/Cat/Displayed/Functor/Naturality.lagda.md

 import Cat.Displayed.Morphism as DM
 ```
 -->
-We define displayed versions of the our functor naturality tech.
 ```agda
 module Cat.Displayed.Functor.Naturality where
 ```
+## Natural isomorhisms of displayed functors

+We define displayed versions of our functor naturality tech.

 <!--
 ```agda
 module _